-Epicor Acquires Acadia Software to Empower Frontline Workers
+Epicor Acquires Acadia Software To Empower Frontline Workers

-(MENAFN- Procre8) Dubai, United Arab Emirates, October 24, 2024 - Epicor, a global leader of industry-specific enterprise software to promote business growth, has announced it has acquired Acadia Software, a leader in Connected Worker solutions that provides real-time, actionable insights and step-by-step guidance directly to frontline workers in manufacturing and other supply chain industries.
-Financial terms were not disclosed.
+Epicor, a global leader of industry-specific enterprise software to promote business growth, has announced it has acquired Acadia Software, a leader in Connected Worker solutions that provides real-time, actionable insights and step-by-step guidance directly to frontline workers in manufacturing and other supply chain industries. financial terms were not disclosed.

 "Frontline workers need the digital tools and knowledge necessary to perform their roles efficiently and safely," said Epicor CEO Steve Murphy.
 "The acquisition of Acadia furthers Epicor's commitment to helping businesses across the make, move, and sell industries move beyond simply telling workers what to do, but showing them how to do it effectively to drive stronger productivity and efficiency."